risingwavelabs/risingwave-docs-legacy/docs/ingest/data-ingestion.md

 ## Topics in this section

-Here is a simple introduction to what you will read in the "Ingest data" section:
+Above is just a simple overview of how to ingest data in RisingWave.
+The following topics in the "Ingest data" section will help you understand this process more.
+Here is a simple introduction to the information you will find on each topic:

 - For more detailed conceptual information about a source, like its concept, type, format and encoding options, see [Introduction to source](/ingest/introduction-to-source.md).